What is a Computer Network? Definition, Types, Examples

 • Modems: Translate signals between digital data and analogue formats for communication over telephone lines or cable lines.

-2. Network Protocols: These are sets of rules that govern how devices communicate and share data on the network.
+Protocols in a computer network act as the common language for devices.
+They're a set of rules that define how data is formatted, transmitted, and received, ensuring devices from different manufacturers and with varying software can understand each other.
 They define everything from data formatting and transmission to error detection and correction.
 Common protocols include TCP/IP, UDP, and Ethernet.

 Types of computer networks